System-Engineering-Group-9/system-engineering-group-9.github.io/docs/implementation.md

 ### 3.8 Quiz

+#### Loading Quiz

-As mentioned in section 1.1 our project utilises IBM's Granite model for question generation, the stored question sets are retrieved via the method `Preload Questions` how this loading of questions works is shown below:
+As mentioned in section 1.1 our project utilises IBM's Granite model for question generation, the stored question sets are retrieved via the method `Preload Questions`,this is a method in the `QuizManager`, how this loading of questions works is shown below:

 ```psuedo
 FUNCTION PreloadQuestions():